What is sustainability?

 The truth is that we are being transformed by the world as much as we are transforming it – here lies the complex relationality of our transformative ‘journey’ with(in) the world.

 Making predetermined plans for the future is thus always about denying ourselves and the living world an essential disposition for change, for becoming different, in unpredictable ways.
-Acknowledging uncertainty, in particular the “unpredictable” agency of human and living systems (Arendt, Human Condition 1958), thus means giving up ‘colonizing’ the future for ultimately disappointing ends.
+Acknowledging uncertainty, in particular the “unpredictable” agency of human and living systems (Arendt, Human Condition 1958) leads to give up ‘colonizing’ the future for potentially disappointing ends.

 There is no future for predefined goals in an ever changing world.